dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The areas are:

 - Log contamination from read_output_with_watchdog and install_tomcat (the calling function)

 - Convert the stream based output from read_output_with_watchdog to raw output

 - Restructuring and reordering of failure heuritic code in install_tomcat

 - Whitelist prototyping with apt commands

 - Whitelist extensibility to other bash like commands (using strace) and other package managers (yum, etc.....) (wrapper design)

 - Statistical 512 node testing to refine the whitelist.
 Running the APT WHITELIST through a few 512 node tests will statistically augment the integrity of the APT WHITELIST greatly.

+- Wrapper design and pre-processor design for strace (bash and bash-like) commanands.
+The pre-processor will identify commands of this type and then wrap them in an strace so that they can be processed through the stderr intelligent parsing.

-The main objective of these changes is to create a agnostic output failure analysis command installer and orchestrator.
+The main objective of these changes is to create a agnostic command installer and orchestrator that can intelligently detect failures in the stderr.